 He even finds himself mentoring his daughter, Veritty, who has inherited her father's designer genes with a range of bags and accessories.
 "I encourage her to be confident and bold with her designs.
 We often go out fabric shopping together and bounce ideas off each other.
 But she knows what she wants and sometimes doesn’t need much input from me."

-Veritty has used the internet to help market her bags and Paul sees the bourgeoning advent of online retail as an opportunity for them both.
-Seeing his daughter design, create and market her accessory range has motivated Paul to design a new collection with a view to marketing it online.
-He would like to collaborate with Veritty so their brands can work together in the future, despite their designs and their markets being very different.
+Seeing his daughter design, create and market her accessory range motivated Paul to start designing again.
+They sell their labels - Chaplin Design and MadebyV - through their online store.
 The idea of melding two distinct design ideas into a successful look, such as skull encrusted clutch bag on a high end gown, has always excited Paul.
 "This industry is always evolving and one has to keep up with what is going on to survive.
 I am encouraged when I see new designers focusing back on the design elements of fashion rather than worrying about profit margins.
 I love working with people who are not afraid to be different.
 Who’d have thought one of them would be my own daughter."

 Text by Kelly Dix.
 Banner image of Paul Chaplin in the Macjays in 1991.